KhangChau12/Ielts-assistant/README.md

 ### AI Essay Scoring

-The application uses OpenAI's GPT-4 with carefully crafted prompts that include:
+The application uses OpenAI's GPT-4 with carefully crafted prompts that focus on:
-- Complete IELTS band descriptors (bands 5-9)
-- Structured output format (errors → comments → scores)
+- **Realistic Assessment**: Authentic IELTS examiner perspective (Band 6-7 typical, Band 8-9 rare)
+- **Holistic Evaluation**: AI evaluates essays as a whole, not mechanically counting errors
+- **Complete Band Descriptors**: Bands 5-9 with detailed criteria for each level
+- **Detailed Feedback Format**:
+  - Strengths: Quoted examples of sophisticated language/structure
+  - Errors: Individual errors listed separately (never grouped with "such as")
+  - Comments: Balanced feedback acknowledging strengths first, then improvements
-- Integer scores for criteria, 0.5 rounding for overall
+  - Scores: Integer scores (5-9) for each criterion, overall score rounded to 0.5

 ### Vocabulary Generation

-- **Paraphrase**: Analyzes your essay to find ~7 low-level words and suggests C1-C2 alternatives
+- **Paraphrase**: Analyzes your essay to find 10 low-level words and suggests C1-C2 alternatives
-- **Topic**: Generates ~10 high-level words/collocations specific to the essay prompt
+- **Topic**: Generates 10 high-level words/collocations specific to the essay prompt
+- **Tracking**: View status (not viewed/viewed/quiz score) for each vocabulary set

 ### Spaced Repetition Flashcards